-However, though a striking desktop presence is important, focusing on achieving that rather than optimisation for mobile neglects the behaviour of a significant portion of your site visitors.
+However, although a striking desktop presence is important, focusing on achieving that - rather than optimisation for mobile - neglects the behaviour of a significant portion of site visitors.

 An astounding amount of traffic is generated by users on mobile devices: 65% of all digital media time is spent on them.
 Arguably, desktop use is now secondary.
 The affordability of smartphones and popularity of tablets suggests this percentage is unlikely to decrease.

 For website design, it makes sense to start from the bottom up.
 Below are three reasons the mobile first design method works so well for inbound marketing.

 Mobile first means content first: make content work in its most limited form, and your message will translate well across all devices.
 When people visit your website via mobile, they'll have less patience than desktop users to wade through a sea of irrelevant content to find what they are looking for.

 And their impression of your site matters greatly.
 52% of users say a bad mobile experience made them less likely to engage with a company.
 Can you afford to lose that much of your audience?

 Users prefer a mobile-friendly site, and they are highly driven by goals.
-If a mobile user is on your site, they have a good reason.
+If a mobile user is on your site, they have good reason to be.

-As they're on the move, your audience will check reviews, price compare, and even read blogs to find out what questions they should have about the product or service they're considering buying.
+As they're on the move, your audience will check reviews, price compare, and read blogs to find out what questions they should have about the product or service they're considering buying.
 Modern consumers research and cross-reference thoroughly: 82% of smartphone users will perform a search query on their phone before making a purchase decision in store.

 With mobile access, the online world is always in reach.
 This can work to your advantage.